What is Leachate / Liquid Fertiliser / Compost Tea?

 Why does my liquid fertiliser smell?
 What do I do if it smells?

 We do not recommend you apply such liquid to plants.
 Many of these acids can be phytotoxic (bad for plants).
 If you have collected such liquid, always leave it for several weeks until the bacteria (present in the liquid) consume the acids - it will turn odourless and is then safe to use on your garden.

-If you have a black liquid that has a pungent drain like odour - your heap has gone anaerobic.
+If you have a black liquid that has a pungent drain like odour - the contents of your HOTBIN has gone anaerobic.
 We do not advise using this liquid either and you will need to correct the anaerobic contents, you can see how to fix an anaerobic HOTBIN here.